Rafael V. Davalos, PhD

 Rafael V. Davalos, Ph.D., Professor

 Rafael V. Davalos is a Professor in the Virginia Tech – Wake Forest University School of Biomedical Engineering and Sciences (2006-present).
 Formerly, he worked at Sandia National Laboratories (1994-2006) and departed as a Principal Member of Technical Staff in the Microsystems and Advanced Concepts Engineering Department.
 Dr. Davalos is the 2006 HENAAC national award recipient for most promising engineer.
 His invention to treat cancer using non-thermal pulsed electric fields, known as irreversible electroporation, was listed in NASA Tech Briefs one of seven technological breakthroughs of 2007.
 Dr. Davalos recieved the NSF CAREER, the Innovator Award from TechNite 2015, and the Most Outstanding Dissertation Adviser Award at Virginia Tech.
-In 2012, he was named a Wallace H. Coulter Fellow.
+He was named a Wallace H. Coulter Fellow in 2012 and an ASME Fellow in 2015.
 Dr. Davalos received his B.S.
 (1994) from Cornell University and his M.S.
 (1995) and Ph.D.
 (2002) from the University of California, Berkeley.

 SYNOPSIS OF AREA OF INTEREST: His research interests are in image-guided surgery, in vivo and in vitro applications for electroporation, irreversible electroporation, dielectrophoreis, microfluidics, electrical manipulation of cells, impedance spectroscopy, engineered microfluidics and biotransport.